mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The nodes are listed in the order specified by a left-to-right in-order traversal of the rachet tree.
 Each node is listed between its left subtree and its right subtree.
+(This is the same ordering as specified for the array-based trees outlined in {{array-based-trees}}.)

 The leaves of the tree are stored in even-numbered entries in the array (the leaf with index L in array position 2*L).
 The root node of the tree is at position 2^k - 1 of the array, where k is the largest number such that 2^k is smaller than the length of the array.
 Intermediate parent nodes can